 - Accommodation: Hotel Løkken Strand (Løkken) or similar

 You leave the town of Løkken following а ridge along the dunes.
-You will first have a view over the rooftops of the town, before reaching a viewing point over the beach, lined with numerous German WWII bunkers.
+You will first have a view over the rooftops of the town before reaching a viewing point over the beach, lined with numerous German WWII bunkers.
 After a short stretch along the wide sandy beach, you climb up some steps to a cliffside path leading to the village of Nørre Lyngby.
 You can stop to enjoy lunch here in a dramatic clifftop setting before following the trail inland towards a small forest.
-You emerge from the forest at the foot of the large dunes which are home to the famous lighthouse of Rubjerg Knude.
-The lighthouse was moved 70 metres inland in October 2019, to prevent it from falling into the sea.
+You emerge from the forest at the foot of the large dunes, which are home to the famous lighthouse of Rubjerg Knude.
+The lighthouse was moved 70m inland in October 2019 to prevent it from falling into the sea.
 You can climb to the top of the lighthouse to enjoy the wonderful views before following the coastal path into the charming fishing village of Lønstrup.

 - Accommodation: Hotel Kirkedal (Lønstrup) or similar